Welcome to Children in Care and Alternative Provision

 The Belonging Strategy

-The Pupil Support Services have published the Belonging Strategy’ This is an overarching strategy that describes the priorities for all partners across Telford and Wrekin in addressing some of the key issues described through an increased sense of belonging.
+The Children in Care and Alternative Provision have published the Belonging Strategy’ This is an overarching strategy that describes the priorities for all partners across Telford and Wrekin in addressing some of the key issues described through an increased sense of belonging.
 The Belonging Strategy has 5 priorities:

 - to ensure that every child has a sense of belonging and feels part of the school, setting or college community, irrespective of background, needs or culture; to enable them to achieve positive outcomes